How to conduct market research before launching a new cosmetic product

 - “Based on this feedback about our new serum, what improvements should we make before launch?”

-- Organize and Present the Resultssome text
+- Organize and Present the Results

 - After analyzing the data, you can ask ChatGPT to help organize the key findings into a report format, making it easier for you and your team to review.

-- Sample Prompts:some text
+- Sample Prompts:

 - “Create a summary report based on the survey results and feedback.
 Highlight the key findings on pricing, customer preferences, and overall product satisfaction.”